Shieldtail/devguide/README.md

 <!-- THIS IS CODE OF CONDUCT  -->
 ## Code of Conduct

-### Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ### Our Standards

 Examples of behavior that contributes to creating a positive environment